- Phone: (630) 668-1385

 - Mailing Address: 1N350 Taylor Drive, Winfield, IL 60190

-1. NILD Educational Therapy is for students (Gr.
+This is for students (Gr.
 3-8) having documented learning disabilities in any academic area(s).
-Based on a model of intervention developed by the National Institute for Learning Development, it uses interactive language and cognitive skills training to impact perceptual processing and academics.
-A total of 160 minutes of instruction are offered weekly with some homework and parental involvement required.
+Based on a model of intervention developed by the National Institute for Learning Development, NILD uses interactive language and cognitive skills training to impact perceptual processing and academics.
+Students typically receive two sessions a week for 80 minutes of instruction (160 minutes total).

-3. TEACH© is for students (Gr.
+This is for students (Gr.
 K-1) who need stimulation and development of the basic foundational skills of perceptual readiness (visual, auditory, visual-motor, directionality/body image) prior to formal reading instruction.
 It is the intervention portion of SEARCH & TEACH, an early identification and intervention program used at WCGS.
-All Kindergarten sudents are given the SEARCH during the first quarter of Kindergarten.
-Students typically receive three sessions a week for 30 minutes of instruction a week, and no homework is required.
+All Kindergarten students are given the SEARCH during the first quarter of Kindergarten.
+Students typically receive three sessions a week for 30 minutes of instruction (90 minutes total), and no homework is required.

-4. Modified TEACH© for students (Gr.
+This is for students (Gr.
 1-2) is a continuation of TEACH tasks with additional activities designed to correlate with classroom expectations in the academic subjects of reading, spelling, written expression, and math as needed.
 Students typically receive three sessions a week for 30 minutes of instruction (90 minutes total), and no homework is required.

 Program financing: Kaleidoscope families pay a fee for these services above their regular tuition.
-Because of WCGS's commitment to early identification and intervention, the TEACH program is partially subsidized by the school.
+Because of WCGS's commitment to early identification and intervention, the Kaleidoscope programs are partially subsidized by the school.
 Every effort is made to keep the cost affordable, and tuition assistance is available for those who qualify.

-Kaleidoscope staff: Kaleidoscope teachers are all former classroom teachers who are now Educational Therapists and have become certified in learning disabilities.
-The work they do with students is similar to tutoring, but is more specialized in terms of interactive language and explicit, intense cognitive and perceptual stimulation.
+Kaleidoscope staff: Kaleidoscope teachers are all trained teachers who are now Educational Therapists and have become certified in learning differences.
+The work they do with students is similar to tutoring but is more specialized in terms of interactive language and explicit, intense cognitive and perceptual stimulation.